4.1 The conference of difference

 Third, the causal argument using Pearl's do-calculus (4.1.4) elevated the CoD from descriptive framework to causal hypothesis.
 By formalizing the invariants as nodes in a processual causal model, we can predict that interventions on these invariants—establishing reciprocity, creating limogenesis, enabling appropriate compression, designing for co-petition—will produce predictable effects across domains.
 This is not merely a claim about how things are but about how they behave when intervened upon.
 A framework that generates testable causal predictions is no longer merely interpretive; it is scientific.

-What Kind of Constant?
+What kind of constant?

 The claim that the CoD is a "universal constant" requires careful specification.
 It is not a constant in the sense of a physical constant like c or h—a fixed number to be measured with increasing precision.
 Nor is it a logical constant like the law of non-contradiction—a formal necessity that holds within any conceivable system.
 The CoD is something else: a processual universal that characterizes existence at every scale and in every domain.